m-saeed-soliman/test-respository/README.txt

 # test-respository
-This is to test importing \t into python this is still a test
+This is to test importing      into python this is still a    test

 of .strip()